Explore more calculators

 Where r is the monthly interest rate and n is the total number of months.

 Saving without a plan often leads to underestimating how much money you really need or how long it will take to reach your target.
-A proper savings projection helps you understand whether your current habits are enough or whether you need to save more aggressively.
+A savings projection gives you a clearer picture of whether your current habits are enough.

-Savings usually refers to money set aside in a safer place for short-term goals or emergencies, while investing is about putting money into assets that may grow faster but also carry more risk.
+Savings usually means keeping money in a safer place for short-term goals or emergencies.
+Investing is about putting money into assets that may grow faster but also carry more risk.

 Yes.
 If you enter an interest rate, the calculator applies compound growth so you can see how your savings may increase over time.